camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/multi-namespace-deployment.md

 done
 ```

-In the management values file `camunda-main.yaml`, add the following section:
+Add the output of this command to the management deployment values file `camunda-main.yaml`:

 ```yaml
 console: